Gabriel García Márquez: Crafting the Masterpiece of Magical Realism

 José Arcadio Buendía

 José Arcadio Buendía, the patriarch of the Buendía clan, is the founding father of Macondo.
 Known for his great strength and insatiable curiosity, he’s the original mad scientist of the family.
-José Arcadio’s obsession with knowledge leads him down a path of alchemy and invention, ultimately driving him to madness.
-Imagine Doc Brown from “Back to the Future,” but with a Latin twist and way more existential dread.
+José Arcadio’s obsession with knowledge leads him down a path of alchemy and invention, ultimately driving him to .
+Imagine Doc Brown from “Back to the ,” but with a Latin twist and way more existential dread.

 Character TraitDescription